hlascelles/karina_personal_website/_posts/kitchen/2023-05-04-mushroom-pasta.md

 * Chop all mushrooms finely.
 * Preheat the pan, add a generous splash of olive oil and a blob of butter, and let the butter melt.
 Start frying the mushrooms.
-* Start boiling the pasta.
-Salt the pasta water until salty.
+* Start boiling the pasta in salty water.
-* While tossing the mushrooms to brown them on all sides, grate Parmesan coarsely and chop the parsley.
+* Meanwhile, grate Parmesan coarsely and chop the parsley.
 * When the mushrooms are almost ready, use a garlic press to add garlic cloves directly into the mushrooms.
 Season with freshly ground black pepper.
 * When pasta is almost ready, take mushrooms off the heat and immediately add Mascarpone cheese and a bit of salty pasta water.
 Stir well and add more pasta water as required.
 Stir in grated Parmesan.
 * Drain the pasta and add it to the mushrooms along with parsley.
 Zest a lemon.